 Do Some Good During your Sober Holiday

 The holidays can be a good time to share your gratitude and joy with others.
 Look for ways to be of service to others.
-Spend time with a homebound neighbor, serve a meal at a homeless shelter, or reach out to a newcomer at a meeting.
+Spend time with a homebound neighbor, volunteer to serve a meal at a homeless shelter, or reach out to a newcomer at a meeting.
 There are many different ways to give back and be of service, especially during this season.
 This helps strengthen your sober holiday in Cape Cod.